davidgev86/ContractorFlow/replit.md

 ## Overview

-ContractorFlow is a comprehensive project management application built specifically for contractors.
+FieldContractorFlow is a comprehensive project management application built specifically for contractors.
 It features a full-stack architecture with a React frontend, Express.js backend, and PostgreSQL database.
 The application includes subscription management, client portals, project updates, and file management capabilities.

 ## System Architecture